cse-sim/cse/doc/src/records/izxfer.md

 **izStairAngle=*float***

-stairway angle for AIRNETHORIZ opening.
-Use 90 for open hole.
+Stairway angle for AIRNETHORIZ opening.
+Use 90 for an open hole.
 Note that 0 prevents flow.

   **Units**   **Legal Range**   **Default**   **Required**   **Variability**
   ----------- ----------------- ------------- -------------- -----------------